tardisgallifrey/ads1115/README.md

-Run this with "sudo ./ads_read" on Linux and you ought to get a stream from STD_IN on your terminal with the voltage of your chosen AI line on the ADS1115.
+Run this with "sudo ./ads_read" on Linux and you ought to get a stream from STD_IN on your terminal with the voltage of your chosen AI line (configured in the program) on the ADS1115.

 Long story:
 A C based package (more or less) to read analog values from